lzh-mb-mod/CinematicCamera/README.md

 # Cinematic Camera

-A mod that allows you to adjust camera to make Cinematic.
+A mod that allows you to adjust camera to make cinematic video.

 ## Features
 - Adjust FOV, depth of field, moving speed of camera in [`RTS Camera`](https://www.nexusmods.com/mountandblade2bannerlord/mods/355).